Argyroupoli (today Gümüşhane). Source

 Another public building was the library, the Educational Society Kyriakidis, as well as the Metropolis of Chaldia.
 The Argyroupolitans therefore are very much regarded as having some of the best resources in education, due mainly to their economic prosperity from mining.

-Following he Genocide (1914-1923), few Argyroupolitans managed to flee to Greece.
+Following the genocide (1914-1923), few Argyroupolitans managed to flee to Greece.
 Those that did settled in the Macedonia region of Northern Greece.
 A small group which settled in Naousa brought precious items with them from their churches as well as items from the library of the Tuition Center including rare manuscripts and books.
 This collection is still in use today and is considered a prized asset of Naousa.

 Argyroupolis was occupied by the Russian army on July 20, 1916, but the Russians withdrew on February 15, 1918 after the fall of the Czar.
 After the Exchange of Populations (1923) no Greek Orthodox remained in the region.